Referral, transition & admission

 We know how difficult transition can be for all that are involved in the process, particularly the person themselves and their family and carers, so we developed a handy little book called 'Next Steps - A Guide to Transition Planning

 '.
 It's conveniently sized to allow you to take it along to meetings and has checklists and a notebook section to hopefully make it a useful reference tool for you.
 If you'd like to receive a copy please get in touch and we'll post one out to you.
-You can view the electonic version by clicking on the image to the left or the link above.
+You can view the electronic version by clicking on the image to the left or the link above.